ecbc0/note-math/item_en/ℝ^n_en.typ

   so $f(x+x')$ map to $f(x) f(+) f(x')$ or abbreviated as $f(x) + f(x')$

   linear struct hom is also called linear mapping

+  This homomorphism can also be considered similar to the distributive law of scalar multiplication.
+Vector addition followed by linear mapping is equivalent to linear mapping followed by vector addition.

   bijection to itself + $f,f^(-1)$ hom = isomorphism